JnanaranjanMajhi/JnanaranjanMajhi/README.md

-# Welcome to My GitHub Profile! 👋More actions
+# Welcome to My GitHub Profile!

 ## About Me
-I’m **Jnanaranjan Majhi**, a **3rd-year Computer Science student** at **C V Raman Global University**.
+I’m **Jnanaranjan Majhi**, a **4th-year Computer Science student** at **C V Raman Global University**.
 Passionate about technology, programming, and innovation, I aim to create impactful solutions and continuously evolve in the ever-changing tech landscape. 🚀
 Currently, I have a **CGPA of 8.08**, reflecting my commitment to academic excellence.

 ---